Hawaii braces for flooding as Tropical Storm Flossie approaches

-Tropical Storm Flossie was expected to strike the Big Island and Maui on Monday evening, with waves along the eastern shores of those islands likely to reach as high as 18 feet, according to the National Weather Service.
+Tropical Storm Flossie was expected to strike the Big Island and Maui on Monday evening, with waves along the eastern shores of those islands likely to reach as high as 18 feet (5.5 meters), according to the National Weather Service.

 “This shouldn’t be taken lightly.
 It’s not just a rain cloud,” said Brian Miyamoto, spokesman for the Hawaii State Civil Defense.
 “Try to prevent non-essential driving or going outside if you don’t need to.”

-As of 11 a.m. local time (2300 GMT) the storm was about 65 miles from the Big Island — the easternmost island in the chain — traveling at 18 miles per hour with sustained wind speeds of about 40 miles per hour.
+As of 11 a.m. local time (2300 GMT) the storm was about 65 miles (105 km) from the Big Island - the easternmost island in the chain - traveling at 18 miles per hour (29 kph) with sustained wind speeds of about 40 miles per hour (64 kph).

 “The threat for strong winds is diminished somewhat but there’s still the potential for some heavy rain and flooding,” said Mike Canton, a meteorologist with the National Weather Service in Honolulu.
 “The course has it hitting right over the state.”